fasterthanlime/ooc-docs/source/language/tutorial.rst

 ``start`` is the first value that will get returned. ``end`` is the exclusive end marker: The last value isn't ``end``, but actually ``end-1``.
 It's important to know that.

-The third line introduces a new member function:: ``toString`` called on numeric values will return the value of the number, but converted to a string.
+The third line introduces a new method:: ``toString`` called on numeric values will return the value of the number, but converted to a string.

 The fourth line is easy again.